 You must complete the Test for Adult Basic Education (TABE).
 There is a one-time fee of $10 for taking the TABE.

 Bring a copy of your results to the Continuing Education office at the campus you wish to attend.
 An advisor will review your results with you.

 Bring a valid government issued photo ID.
-If you have a Social Security Card, bring it as well.

 You will need to secure a student ID number through a campus Student Center.